Full-time: 18 months, Part-time: 36 months

 - Use our practitioner-focused platform to pursue your interests and develop your chosen topic area to produce a novel contribution to the literature and field of practice

 - Engage with a programme that has been designed by practitioners, for practitioners

-The MSc Financial Investigation and Digital Intelligence will place a consistent focus on the study of professional investigative practice across the following themes
+This course will place a consistent focus on the study of professional investigative practice across the following themes:

 - Focusing on financial and digital investigation and intelligence in the context of the discipline of criminology, whilst drawing upon selected insights from specialist fields